tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 "Be careful," she warns.
 "The section is unstable, and there could be traps that haven't been disarmed."

-I nod, my senses heightened to the potential dangers lurking in the shadows.As we progress, the tunnel begins to narrow, the walls closing in until we're forced to move in a single file.
+I nod, my senses heightened to the potential dangers lurking in the shadows.

+As we progress, the tunnel begins to narrow, the walls closing in until we're forced to move in a single file.

 Suddenly, Tuyet freezes, her body tensing.
 I stop abruptly, sensing the shift in her demeanor.
 She signals for silence, her hand raised in a warning gesture.